b1ackkwid0w/it1000-2020/aboutme.md

 Hello, my name is Amy Snell.
 I am currently an Information Technology student at [University of Missouri-Columbia](www.mizzou.edu).
 I am excited to return to college and make a drastic career change from self-employed housekeeper to software engineer.
 I live in Centralia, Missouri with my husband, and my cat, [Cinnamon](cinnamon.md).
 She is a very good cat, but seems disinterested in coding.
 Not unlike my husband!

 I am from mid-Missouri and I have lived here all my life.
 I went to school at Missouri State University after high school and studied Music Education.
 Although I did not pursue a career in music, I still play the French horn in community groups around central Missouri.
-I am quite passionate about music and I'm always looking for new ways to bring music to the community.
+I am quite passionate about music and I'm always looking for new ways to bring more to the community.
 Here's some links to a few of the groups I play in:

 * [Mid-Missouri Community Orchestra](https://music.missouri.edu/cmp/mid-missouri-community-orchestra-mmco)